Financial-Times/origami/README.md

 Each content container can contain one of the following:

-* Custom content (e.g) - brand-specific logo/title etc
+* Custom content - brand-specific logo/title etc
 * A title
 * Navigation (_primary_ theme)
 * Navigation (_secondary_ theme)